ptpuyen99/Yelp-Insights-Philly-Eats/README.md

 ### <img width="603" alt="Screenshot 2024-11-07 at 10 25 24 AM" src="https://github.com/user-attachments/assets/9cb4dfcc-7941-41b5-86cb-5eeacf5337a0">

 ### <img width="276" alt="Screenshot 2024-11-07 at 10 25 31 AM" src="https://github.com/user-attachments/assets/8d778042-1b8a-4c82-b534-430df7dc811f">
+Recommendation: Philadelphia is relatively saturated with Chinese restaurants compared to other cities, suggesting high competition.
+A new restaurant in this category should consider specializing or offering unique dishes to stand out.
 ## Most Common Restaurant Categories in Philadelphia
 Understanding popular restaurant types in Philadelphia allows us to see how competitive the Chinese food category is compared to others.

 ### <img width="597" alt="Screenshot 2024-11-07 at 10 25 50 AM" src="https://github.com/user-attachments/assets/9f92e7df-e93f-4010-9803-61b3acaca96f">

 ### <img width="279" alt="Screenshot 2024-11-07 at 10 25 58 AM" src="https://github.com/user-attachments/assets/d6e2d60a-2a30-42ad-af48-3d58d303699b">
+Recommendation: If you are opening a Chinese restaurant, ensure it has distinguishing elements, like fusion cuisine or a unique dining experience.
+Given that pizza and Italian are more popular, exploring a Chinese-Italian fusion could tap into a less-explored niche.
 ## Top "Useful" Review Counts for Restaurants
 By analyzing which restaurants receive the highest number of "useful" reviews, we can pinpoint influential establishments and understand the qualities customers value.

 ### <img width="593" alt="Screenshot 2024-11-07 at 10 26 05 AM" src="https://github.com/user-attachments/assets/ac232964-ad1f-447a-9611-50e2642d1261">

 ### <img width="371" alt="Screenshot 2024-11-07 at 10 26 10 AM" src="https://github.com/user-attachments/assets/056d9e7e-602f-4884-ae43-b1953e754063">
+Recommendation: Strive for high customer satisfaction and engagement, as “useful” reviews can drive visibility and credibility.
+Consider offering dishes that resonate with local tastes or provide memorable experiences that customers will likely review positively.
 ## Peak Review Months
 Knowing which months experience the highest review activity can help us identify busy periods, perhaps signaling times of increased dining out.
 Such patterns can inform seasonal marketing strategies or staffing adjustments.